Gargill History, Family Crest & Coats of Arms

 The chronicles of the Gargill family reach back into Scottish history to an ancient tribe known as the Picts.
 The ancestors of the Gargill family lived in the lands of Cargill in east Perthshire where the family at one time had extensive territories.

 Early Origins of the Gargill family

 The surname Gargill was first found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland.
 Cargill is a parish containing, with the villages of Burreltown, Wolfhill, and Woodside.
 "This place, of which the name, of Celtic origin, signifies a village with a church, originally formed a portion of the parish of Cupar-Angus, from which, according to ancient records, it was separated prior to the year 1514."

 Important Dates for the Gargill family

 This web page shows only a small excerpt of our Gargill research.
-Another 136 words (10 lines of text) covering the years 1283, 1457, 1681, 1619, 1681, 1638, 1643 and 1681 are included under the topic Early Gargill History in all our PDF Extended History products and printed products wherever possible.
+Another 107 words (8 lines of text) covering the years 1283, 1457, 1681, 1685, 1619, 1681, 1638, 1643, 1681 and 1605 are included under the topic Early Gargill History in all our PDF Extended History products and printed products wherever possible.

 Gargill Spelling Variations

 When the first dictionaries were invented in the last few hundred years, spelling gradually became standardized.
 Before that time, scribes spelled according to sound.
 Names were often recorded under different spelling variations every time they were written.
 Gargill has been written Cargill, Cargille, Carnigill, Cargile, Kergylle, Cargyle, Carrigle, McGirl and many more.

 Early Notables of the Gargill family (pre 1700)

 Another 39 words (3 lines of text) are included under the topic Early Gargill Notables in all our PDF Extended History products and printed products wherever possible.